ccdc-opensource/on-site-webcsd/README.md

 ## In-house Database Configuration

-On-Site WebCSD can be configured to read from in-house databases.
+Onsite Lattice and WebCSD can be configured to read from in-house databases.
 To enable these databases follow:

 1. Copy and rename the file `docker-compose.sample-onsite-only-db-config.yml` to `docker-compose.db-config.yml`